-A child’s first day on earth should not be its hardest...or its last.
+A child’s first day on earth should not be their hardest...or their last.

 BorneHMRI is a science collaboration between BorneUK and Hunter Medical Research Institute (HMRI) researchers dedicated to finding answers and solutions to preterm birth.

 BorneHMRI raises vital funds to enable Australian researchers to be part of the global village of leading medical researchers participating in the Borne Collaborative to conduct life-changing research projects which will provide the solutions to change the outcomes of preterm birth.

 BorneHMRI's key aim is to significantly reduce the prevalence and impact of preterm birth by funding HMRI researchers to solve a global problem.

 Today, if a woman goes into preterm labour, doctors have very limited options to stop the process of birth happening or indeed keep the baby in the womb for longer.
 Medical research has shown that babies born